bloomikko/ISTQB-CTAL-TM-V3.0/Notes and definitions (ISTQB CTAL-TM).md

 - *test control*:
   - reacting to monitoring results accordingly in response to new insights, challenges and evolving project dynamics &rarr; being able to change
   - defining the quality gates that are followed in the testing process

+## **Test Maturity Model integration (TMMi)**
+- model for improving test processes, consists of five maturity levels
+- all levels (except first) have test process areas and improvement goals, also contains (sub-)practices and examples

 ## **test monitoring**
 ongoing activity: tracking test progress, results and deviations from planned testing, produces source material for test controlling